-FUND and the other IAMs are not able to capture the adverse effects that the impacts of climate change in other countries will have on the United States through trade linkages, national security, migration, and other forces.
-This is why the IWG characterized the domestic-only estimate from FUND as a "highly speculative" underestimate.
-Similarly, a domestic-only estimate based on some rigid conception of geographic borders or U.S. share of world GDP will fail to capture all the climate-related costs and benefits that matter to U.S. citizens.90 U.S. citizens have economic and other interests abroad that are not fully reflected in the U.S. share of global GDP.
-GDP is a "monetary value of final goods and services-that is, those that are bought by the final user-produced in a country in a given period of time."91 GDP therefore does not reflect significant U.S. ownership interests in foreign businesses, properties, and other assets, as well as consumption abroad including tourism, or even the 8 million Americans living abroad.
-93 At the same time, GDP is also over-inclusive, counting productive operations in the United States that are owned by foreigners.
+of geographic borders or U.S. share of world GDP will fail to capture all the climate-related costs and benefits that matter to U.S. citizens.97 U.S. citizens have economic and other interests abroad that are not fully reflected in the U.S. share of global GDP.
+GDP is a "monetary value of final goods and services-that is, those that are bought by the final user-produced in a country in a given period of time."
+GDP therefore does not reflect significant U.S. ownership interests in foreign businesses, properties, and other assets, as well as consumption abroad including tourism, or even the 8 million Americans living abroad.
+At the same time, GDP is also over-inclusive, counting productive operations in the United States that are owned by foreigners.
 Gross National Income ("GNI"), by contrast, defines its scope not by location but by ownership interests.
-However, not only has GNI fallen out of favor as a metric used in international economic policy, 95 but using a domestic-only SCC based on GNI would make the SCC metrics incommensurable with other costs in regulatory impact analyses, since most regulatory costs are calculated by U.S. agencies regardless of whether they fall to U.S.-owned entities or to foreignowned entities operating in the United States.
-96 Furthermore, both GDP and GNI are dependent on what happens in other countries, due to trade and the international flow of capital.
+However, not only has GNI fallen out of favor as a metric used in international economic policy, but using a domestic-only SCC based on GNI would make the SCC metrics incommensurable with other costs in regulatory impact analyses, since most regulatory costs are calculated by U.S. agencies regardless of whether they fall to U.S.-owned entities or to foreign-owned entities operating in the United States.
+Furthermore, both GDP and GNI are dependent on what happens in other countries, due to trade and the international flow of capital.
 The artificial constraints of both metrics counsel against a rigid split based on either U.S. GDP or U.S. GNI.
+Only 104

-As a result, in 2015, OMB concluded, along with several other agencies, that "good methodologies for estimating domestic damages do not currently exist."
-Similarly, the NAS recently concluded that current IAMs cannot accurately estimate the domestic social cost of greenhouse gases, and that
+As a result, in 2015, OMB concluded, along with several other agencies, that "good methodologies for estimating domestic damages do not currently exist."105 Similarly, the NAS recently concluded that current IAMs cannot accurately estimate the domestic social cost of greenhouse gases, and that estimates based on U.S. share of global GDP would be likewise insufficient.
+William Nordhaus, the developer of the DICE model who won the 2018 Nobel Prize in Economics for his work on modeling climate effects, 107 cautioned in a recent paper that "regional damage estimates are both incomplete and